thaisand/API-Netflix/README.md

 Description: Returns a generic welcome message.
 16. Welcome with Name
 Endpoint: GET /welcome/{name}  <br/>
-Description: Returns a personalized welcome message based on the name provided.
+Description: Returns a personalized welcome message based on the name provided.<br/>
 Parameter: name - Name to customize the welcome message.
 Select all movies

 ### Project structure
-The application is organized into packages as follows: br.com.projeto.api.controle: Contains the REST controllers that define the API endpoints. br.com.projeto.api.modelo: Contains the model classes, including the Show class. br.com.projeto.api.repositorio: Contains the Repository interface for data access. br.com.projeto.api.servico: Contains the Service class that implements the API's functionalities.
+The application is organized into packages as follows:<br/>
+br.com.projeto.api.controle: Contains the REST controllers that define the API endpoints. <br/>
+br.com.projeto.api.modelo: Contains the model classes, including the Show class. <br/>
+br.com.projeto.api.repositorio: Contains the Repository interface for data access. <br/>
+br.com.projeto.api.servico: Contains the Service class that implements the API's functionalities.

 ### Requirements